 History of ENIEC

-ENIEC has organised yearly annual meetings since its kick-off: Gdansk (2023) The Hague (2022), Online (2021), Bristol (2019), Madrid (2018), Pecs (2017), Frankfurt (2016), Istambul (2015), Oslo (2014), Brussels (2013), Amsterdam (2012), Gothenburg (2011), Helsinki (2010), Frankfurt (2009), The Hague (2008), and Copenhagen (2007)
+Since its inception, ENIEC has organised annual meetings each year: Nijmegen (2025), Helsinki (2024), Gdańsk (2023), The Hague (2022), Online (2021), Bristol (2019), Madrid (2018), Pécs (2017), Frankfurt (2016), Istanbul (2015), Oslo (2014), Brussels (2013), Amsterdam (2012), Gothenburg (2011), Helsinki (2010), Frankfurt (2009), The Hague (2008), and Copenhagen (2007).

 History of Eniec Grete Madsen jan Booij